awsdocs/aws-net-developer-guide/doc_source/net-dg-sdk-features.md

 Be sure you have [set up your project](net-dg-config.md) first\.

-For information about developing software for specific AWS services, see [Working with AWS services in the AWS SDK for \.NET](tutorials-examples.md)\.
+For information about developing software for specific AWS services, see [Code examples with guidance for the AWS SDK for \.NET](tutorials-examples.md)\.

 **Topics**
 + [Asynchronous APIs](sdk-net-async-api.md)